-- To ensure proper transmission quality, the path of a network call should include no more than two spans of analog tie trunks.
-The network in Figure 1-4 includes one such span, between Systems C and D. - When an outside dial-plan routed PRI call with ANI arrives on System A or B, ANI calling party information travels to a destination extension on Systems A, B, or C. System D users can receive this information only from their PRI to the PSTN. - System D is located in close geographic proximity to System C. This allows System D to use the PSTN for 2B video calls with System C at up to 128 kbps without incurring high toll costs.
-However, because of the tie connections, intersystem video and intersystem high-speed data calls are not supported to and from System D. - In this configuration, System B uses more of its 80-line capacity for network trunks than do Systems A, C, and D.
+- System D is linked to the private network by tie lines (a total of 8), so users at MLX display telephones on System D cannot see the name and/or number of a caller who reaches them from another system in the private network. - To ensure proper transmission quality, the path of a private network call should include no more than two spans of analog tie trunks.
+The private network in Figure 1-4 includes one such span, between Systems C and D. - When an outside dial-plan routed PRI call with ANI arrives on System A or B, ANI calling party information travels to a destination extension on systems connected by PRI tandem trunks (A, B, or C) but not across tie tandem trunks (System D).
+System D users can receive this information only from their PRI to the PSTN. - System D is located in close geographic proximity to System C. This allows System D to use the PSTN for 2B video calls with System C at up to 128 kbps without incurring high toll costs.
+However, because of the tie connections, intersystem video and intersystem high-speed data calls are not supported to and from System D.